Goos/viewtiful/README.md

              * The view-objects' properties, such as "fontCase" for
              * text, or "formAction" for forms, complete with
              * optional getters and setters, as shown above.
+             *
-             * NOTE: the underscore on the "private" properties is
+             * NOTE: the underscore on the properties with setters &
-             * not strictly enforced, but mandatory.
+             * getters must be used to properly set default values
+             * when extending.
             */
         },
         init: function() {